 By far, this is the best whale watching tour in Cabo!
-Year after year, the California Grey Whale ventures over 6,000 miles south following the warmer waters and currents originating out of Alaska.
+Year after year, the California Grey Whale ventures over 6,000 miles south following the warmer waters and currents originating out of the Northern Pacific Ocean and along the Aleutian Islands.
 Males head south towards the end of the Baja Peninsula and Mayan Riviera coasts while the females stay behind in Magdalena Bay or Puerto San Carlos giving birth to their young just north of Cabo San Lucas.

 This is not a high-volume type of whale watching tour with massive amounts of people.
 Our Majestic Whale Watching Adventure presented uniquely by Gray Line Los Cabos allows for a more exclusive, up-close-and-personal opportunity to enjoy the Grey Whales in their natural habitat.
 At times, there may even be opportunities to pet the huge mammals and enjoy their acrobatics.

 The Grey Whale is a natural resource protected by the Mexican Law.
 Whale watching is strictly regulated now and with the help of your professionally licensed Gray Line tour guides, guests will experience a truly once-in-a-lifetime eco-adventure.
 During the annual Grey Whale migration, beginning near the end of November and extending through mid-April each year, the canals, bays, and mouths of Magdalena Bay are inundated with the whales' undulating form.
 Puerto Lopez Mateos and San Carlos are the usual centers for whale watching activities.